rizsotto/scan-build/README.rst

 scan-build
 ==========

-A package designed to wrap a build so that all calls to gcc/clang are intercepted and logged into a `compilation database`_ and/or piped to the clang static analyzer.
-Includes intercept-build tool, which logs the build, as well as scan-build tool, which logs the build and runs the clang static analyzer on it.
+A package designed to run the clang static analyzer against projects with existing compilation databases.
+The analyze-build tool runs the clang static analyzer against a compilation database.

 How to get